jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We must keep going.

 Computers are new.
 They are powerful.
 A national computer network.
 Connect all economic units—factories, farms, collective enterprises, distribution centers.
 Real-time data flowing to central processors.
 Automated resource allocation.
 Optimal planning.
-I think up OGAS: National Automated System for Computation and Information Processing.
+I conceive OGAS: National Automated System for Computation and Information Processing.

 We must keep going.